Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Methodology

+Sex workers are more likely than the general population to be LGBTQ~\cite{selmi2012dirty, laing2015queer, smith2012introduction, shah2012sex, website:nswp.org} and/or disabled~\cite{fritsch2016disability}.\footnote{Measuring the size and demographics of the sex working population is a very difficult problem~\cite{cusick2009wild}.
+For some estimates of the demographics of the sex working population, see \url{https://tgeu.org/faq/dec-17/} and \url{https://survivorsagainstsesta.org/lgbtq/}.} Whilst the reasons for this are complex and not well-understood, they are likely to include a lack of familial support in youth, homophobia and ableism in education and the workplace and other factors.
+Additionally, LGBTQ and/disabled sex workers may be more precarious and therefore more likely to participate in paid research of this kind.

 Finally, we asked participants to share what one hour of their time cost to the client for an in-person session prior to the pandemic.
 Some participants offered sessions in shorter intervals, in which case they pro-rated their costs.
-These amounts ranged from £50.16 to £1471.83, with a mean cost of £269.90 and standard deviation of £257.40.
+These amounts ranged from £50.16 to £1471.83, with a median cost of £200 and standard deviation of £257.40.
 These figures must be viewed with the understanding that participants offered varying services, in different countries, under varying legislative regimes.
+The high standard deviation can be explained by outliers: one participant offered readily available services in an environment where there is a high supply and low labor wages across most sectors, while another participant offered a niche service in a criminalised environment in a wealthy city.